YanzhaoW/cosmic_radiation/README.md

 ## Important suggestions
 - Before submitting the report, please go through it together with your group members.
 Check whether there are typos or whether each sentence ends with a period, etc. Since it's quite normal for each group member to have a different writing skill, reading the report together is a great opportunity to learn from each other about how to write sentences in a clear and comprehensive way.

 - Make sure all aspects of the experiment are covered in the report, while also keeping it short and compact.
-The suggested length of the report is 15 to 20 pages (including a reference list at the end).
+The suggested length of the report is 15 to 20 pages (including the reference list at the end).

 ## Recommended structure of the lab report

 **ATTENTION**: The following structure of chapters and chapter names are merely a suggestion.
-The points under each chapter are aspects that should better be covered.
+The points under each chapter are aspects that should be covered.
 Feel free to add your own ideas.

 ### Chapter 1: Introduction
 Some general information about this experiment should be written here **very briefly**, such as what this experiment is about and what kind of measurements are done.